narvikd/paragueroreloaded/README.md

 ## Usage
 You need an env file ("env.env") on the root directory which contains a "TOKEN" key/value pair.
 Example:
 ```shell
 TOKEN=YOURSECRETKEYGOESHERE
 ```
+If you don't have one, the bot will create it for you.

+Use "/help" after you start the bot to see the list of commands available

 ## Supported Platforms
 Alpha version tested under these platforms: